Typical & Atypical Development

-The first chapter will present an introduction to the study of child development from conception to age 8.
+The first chapter presents an introduction to the study of child development from conception to age 8.
 We will examine the historical roots and methods of child study, major psychological theories, and developmental principles and definitions.
 This information will provide grounding for the following chapters on specific ages and developmental areas.

 In the second chapter we will start to study child development chronologically.
 We begin with conception and prenatal development and care, and then continue through labor and birth.
 Next, we consider the special characteristics and needs of the newly delivered baby, including common developmental variations.
 This overview will include both typical and atypical development.

 Finally, Chapter Four discusses early and early middle childhood, or the magic years, ages 3–8 years old (Fraiberg, 1959).
 The preschool and early elementary school periods are times of great discovery, testing, and wonder.
 Students will learn about typical and varied 3–8-year-old development in all areas—moral, social, self-esteem, early learning, motor skills, communication abilities, social and brain development, and more.
 Indicators, or red flags, that suggest developmental delay or deviation are detailed in all chapters, and resources for further research are provided.

 Each chapter contains additional handouts or attachments that cover specific topics from the chapter in greater depth.
 They are provided for you to read, ponder, and apply to the early childhood education setting in which you work.
 Some of the topics are intended for you, as the professional, while others are intended for you to pass on to parents, when appropriate.
 Each chapter also contains web links that you can choose to access if you want to see videos or research in action related to chapter concepts.

 As a student you will be expected to: